We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Local health departments: A person’s local health department may be able to offer information about where to find low cost STI testing near a person’s home.

 People should consider contacting a healthcare professional or using an at-home STI test if they have sex without a barrier method, such as a condom, with someone who may have an STI.
+They should also contact a doctor if they experience any symptoms of an STI.

 Here we answer some common questions about STI testing.